yanicells/yanicells/README.md

 # "Experience"
-Director of proactive venture orchestration for personal project lifecycles and academic ecosystem development.
-Officer and Developer within multiple organizations at a top Philippine university, driving paradigm shifts in grassroots operational frameworks and programmatic value-stream optimization.
+I'm new bro.
 Also, I'm studying Bachelor of Science in Staying At The Restaurant With Specialization in Being The Man Who Can't Be Moved at Ateneo de Manila University.

 # Currently Learning
 - Implementation of strategic fiscal responsibility protocols